TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/SKR_Pro/skr_pro_connected_wifi_8266.md

 ## Firmware File

 Choose the correct corresponding firmware (firmware-stm32f4-wifi-XXX.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
 Remember to rename it to firmware.bin.
 Put it in the root of a FAT32 formatted SD card.
+The maximum size supported card is 32GB.

 ## ESP8266 WiFi